weboutright/BOOKING-API-DEMO/README.md

    ```

 2. **Test Your Setup**
-   - Open `simple-index.html` in your web browser
+   - Open `index.html` in your web browser
+   - View the professional calendar interface with availability
-   - Click "Book an Appointment" to test customer booking
+   - Click on available dates to book appointments
    - Click "Admin Dashboard" to test admin access (requires Google login)

 ### Step 3: Deploy Your Website